 In this blog post, we’ve seen that when it comes to pre-hire assessments, the concepts of “valid” and “validated” are more complex than they may seem.
 When a vendor claims their technical assessments are validated, ask: have they undergone a rigorous validation process?
 Or are they just face valid?

 CodeSignal’s Certified Evaluations undergo a rigorous validation process that includes internal and external content validation, criterion validation to ensure alignment to job performance, and consideration for face validity.
-This process is carried out by our one-of-a-kind Skills Evaluation Lab, which is made up of CodeSignal’s teams of PhD Industrial-Organizational (IO) Psychologists and Assessment Design Engineers.
+This process is carried out by our one-of-a-kind Talent Science team, made up of scientists and engineers setting the industry standard for fair skills evaluation and development.

 If you’d like to learn more about introducing our Certified Evaluations into your technical hiring process, schedule a discovery call with one of our assessment experts today.